 The tail of a dusky pygmy rattlesnake rarely has more than just a few rattles.
 This, combined with the fact that the rattle is so small, causes the sound of the rattle to be similar to the buzzing of an insect.

 Markings include a dark line through each eye, roughly circular spots running down the center of the back, a thin reddish-orange stripe along the body line, and dark spots on its white belly.
-The dusky pygmy rattlesnake is found throughout Florida, except for the Florida Keys.
-They are sit-and-wait ambush predators, often not moving from their location for days at a time.
+The dusky pygmy rattlesnake is found all throughout Florida, except for in the Florida Keys.
+They are "sit-and-wait" ambush predators, often not moving from their location for days at a time.
 As young snakes, their diet is primarily frogs and lizards.
 Because these prey items eat insects, the dusky pygmy rattlesnake often use "caudal luring", a method in which the snake moves its tail in a way that mimics an insect.
 As young snakes, the dusky pygmy rattlesnake also has a brightly colored tail, which aids in this trickery.
-As they get older, this coloration wears off, but the snakes begin to hunt slightly large prey, such as mice, and use their heat-seeking pits on their faces to do so.
+As they get older, this coloration wears off, but the snakes begin to hunt slightly large prey (such as mice) and use their heat-seeking pits on their faces to do so.

 This small species of rattlesnake is the most common venomous snake in Central Florida.
-Good news!
-There is not one recorded fatality from a pygmy rattlesnake bite!
+Good news though, there is not one recorded fatality from a pygmy rattlesnake bite!

-Diet consists of mice, lizards, snakes, frogs as well as insects, spiders and nesting birds
+Mice, lizards, snakes, frogs insects, spiders nesting birds

-Hiss and rattle in warning before striking.
-Its venom is typically not fatal but can be extremely painful
+Hiss and rattle before striking.
+Venom not fatal but painful

 ovoviviparous; 6 per litter on avg.